ViBiOh/l3miage/README.md

 ### Install

-You need npm, go and make to in order to build it.
+You need npm, docker and make in order to build it.

 ```bash
 make